 Metra to bring rail service to Rockford, Belvidere in 2027

 ROCKFORD, Ill.
-(WIFR) - It’s a big day for Rockford as Governor JB Pritzker announces plans for a Metra rail project.
+(WIFR) - It’s a big day for the stateline as Illinois Governor J.B.
+Pritzker announces plans for Metra to bring passenger rail service to Rockford and Belvidere.

+Lawmakers are buzzing with excitement over the bipartisan effort to bring passenger rail service to the Forest City and surrounding communities.

-“For the first time since 1981, we are bringing intercity passenger rail back to Rockford,” the governor said Thursday.
+“For the first time since 1981, we are bringing intercity passenger rail back to Rockford,” the governor said during a news conference Thursday.
+Residents have been asking for years when passenger train services would return to the area.

-“We knew that progress to restore passenger service to this great city was not going to happen overnight,” Omer Osman said, Illinois Secretary of Transportation.
+“We knew that progress to restore passenger service to this great city was not going to happen overnight,” said Omer Osman, Illinois Secretary of Transportation.
 “Today, we are here with this beautiful train behind us to share that IDOT has chosen Metra for the state’s latest rail line.”

 Osman says the investment in transportation is an investment in the state’s people.